omarwahba987/Age-of-empire/README.md

 # Age-of-empire
-Age of empire command line program which takes an Age of Empires name as a user input and search for information about this unit then render this unit’s data to the user.
+Age of empire command line program which takes a name of Empires name as a user input and search for information about this unit then render this unit’s data to the user.

 -Installation